 A primary task of the DCC will be to provide data analyses for all manuscript proposals and presentations approved by the SC.
 The CCTRN Investigators will take the lead in presenting study data at major scientific meetings and in the writing, preparation, and submission of manuscripts to appropriate peer-reviewed journals.
 In addition, the Network Investigators will actively enlist the participation of junior Investigators in manuscript writing and presentations at scientific meetings.
-The DCC will also make data sets available to the Clinical Centers (CCs), Cell Processing and other Cores, will provide consultation and assistance to the CCs regarding the appropriate data analysis methods, and will perform independent data analysis in order to verify the Investigators' findings.
+The DCC will also make data sets available to the CCs, Cell Processing and other Cores, will provide consultation and assistance to the CCs regarding the appropriate data analysis methods, and will perform independent data analysis in order to verify the Investigators' findings.

 The DCC will play an active role in preparing study publications in collaboration with other study Investigators and the NHLBI Project Office.
-The DCC will prepare all manuscripts for submission to the journals and will serve as the liaison between the lead author, and the journal.
+The DCC will prepare all manuscripts for submission to journals and will serve as the liaison between the lead author and the journal.
 A Publications and Ancillary Studies Committee will organize and monitor writing committees and provide oversight on what presentations and publication have priority within the study.
-The DCC will maintain and distribute a progress report on the status of all active papers, as well as a study bibliography including abstracts, presentations, letters, editorials, etc.
+The DCC will maintain and distribute a progress report on the status of all active papers, as well as a study bibliography including abstracts, presentations, letters, editorials, etc. In addition, this clinical trial will be registered at www.clinicaltrials.gov.